Parathyroid.com and hyperparathyroidism Menu

 Of course it is possible that people gain weight after parathyroid surgery.
 We do not doubt that this happens!
 People also gain weight after hip surgery, and after knee replacement surgery.
 But the operation didn’t cause the weight gain.
 Patients with hyperparathyroidism are more likely to be overweight and obese than their peers.
 And thus, they may be more subject to weight gain over time for many complex reasons, regardless of what operation they have.
 So have your parathyroid operation with confidence.
 Get that tumor out of your neck and get back to enjoying life and all the activities that you are missing out on.
 And don’t worry about getting fat after parathyroid surgery.
 But be smart and pay attention to your thyroid hormone levels after your operation.
 Pay attention to your activity levels and your caloric intake.
 Make sure your parathyroid problem is really fixed.
 But there is no cause-and-effect relationship that parathyroid surgery causes weight gain.

-• Read more about the symptoms of hyperparathyroidism.
+• Read more about the signs and symptoms of hyperparathyroidism.

 • Read about the symptoms of thyroid nodules.